m1kadev/fxg/README.md

 3. When this finishes, run `fxg new my_first_fxg_blog`
 4. Open VSCode in the newly created folder.
 5. All features are used in this one file, you can view this as a [cheatsheet](https://gist.github.com/zTags/ba3f4ef67a1593f1b71fa33edcebaa2e)
+6. run `fxg build --start` to run a webserver with your blog x